iotaledger/wasp/documentation/docs/guide/chains_and_nodes/testnet.md

 ## Endpoints

-You can access the testnet via a series of endpoints that have been made available.
+You can access the testnet via the following endpoints:

 - https://wasp.sc.iota.org . **Username**: wasp **Password**: wasp
     - The Wasp dashboard to explore the node configuration and view peering/chain configurations